-- 1 tablespoon sweetener of choice (agave nectar, sugar, honey)
+- 1 tablespoon sweetener (your choice, agave nectar, sugar, honey)

 - Heat 1 tablespoon canola oil in a frying pan, add 4 cups sliced onions and sauté for a few minutes, then cover the pan, turn down the heat and cook for about 20 minutes, stirring several times.